CS

 Feature Showdown

-The Mitsubishi Express features a 8-inch touchscreen, while the Renault Trafic gets a 8-inch display.
+The Mitsubishi Express features a 8-inch touchscreen, while the Renault Trafic gets a 8-inch display and 7-inch instruments.

 Drivetrain